Frequently Asked Questions

 Firstly, if you cannot take the puppy with you as the holiday is outside the UK then please check to see if you have a family member who will look after the puppy and continue with training and key socialisation.

 Not at all.
-I have Australian Labradoodle puppies in Kent, London, Somerset, Essex, Sussex, Midlands, Suffolk, Wales, Scotland, Yorkshire, Cheshire and Lancashire, as well as Switzerland, Germany and France.
+I have Australian Labradoodle puppies in Kent, Devon, Dorset, London, Somerset, Essex, Sussex, Midlands, Suffolk, Wales, Scotland, North East, Yorkshire, Cheshire and Lancashire, as well as Switzerland, Germany and France.